Terms and Conditions of Auction of Hampel Fine Art Auctions GmbH & Co. KG

 11.2.
-Any Item accepted by bid shall be exclusively transported in accordance with the written instructions of the successful bidder.
-The Auction House shall only be liable for the proper delivery of the Item to the forwarding agent, courier or any other persons designated to carry out the transport.
+Any item accepted by bid shall be exclusively transported in accordance with the written instructions of the successful bidder.
+The Auction House shall only be liable for the proper delivery of the items to the forwarding agent, courier or any other persons designated to carry out the transport.
 Section 447, sub-section 1 BGB shall apply.

 12. Condition of the Items

 12.1.
-All Items may be viewed on the premises of the Auction House before the auction during the preview periods and examined without time limitations.
-Generally, Items are used items, are of a certain age and are in a condition – particularly relating to their state of preservation – which corresponds to their provenance, age, use and application up to the present time.
+All items may be viewed on the premises of the Auction House before the auction during the preview periods and examined without time limitations.
+Unless otherwise expressly stated, the items are used items and their state of preservation corresponds to their age, use and application up to the present time.

 12.3.
-The actual condition constitutes the agreed quality as defined by section 434, sub-section1, clause1 BGB, even if the Auction House has given a condition report to the successful bidder at his or her request.
+The descriptions in the catalogues of the Auction House are for information purposes only, but they do not constitute an agreement on their quality.
+The actual condition constitutes the agreed quality as defined by section 434, sub-section 1, clause 1 BGB, even if the Auction House has given a condition report to the successful bidder at his or her request.
 Such condition reports do not contain any individual agreements deviating from the provisions of par.
 12.1. and 12.2. of these Terms and Conditions; they simply express the subjective evaluation of the Auction House.
 This is a customer service from which the successful bidder may not derive any understanding deviating from or exceeding these Terms and Conditions of Auction.

 12.4.
-Any objections possible, relating to the condition and/or state of preservation of the Item, shall only be mentioned in the auction catalogue or any condition report if, of the opinion of the Auction House, it significantly distracts from the overall visual impression of the Item.
-In this respect, the absence of references to repairs, additions, restorations, removal of frames, damage etc., or other measures taken on the auction item, does not imply that an auction item is in poor condition from an objective point of view.
+Any objections possible, relating to the condition and/or state of preservation of the respective item, shall only be mentioned in the auction catalogue or any condition report if, in the opinion of the Auction House, it significantly distracts from the overall visual impression of the item.
+In this respect, the absence of references to repairs, additions, restorations, removal of frames, damage, etc., or other measures taken on the auction item, does not imply that an auction item is in poor condition from an objective point of view.
 Each bidder may view and inspect the auction item with enough time before the auction, cf. par.
 12.1. of these Terms and Conditions.

 13.1.
 All information provided in the catalogue or in the corresponding internet presentation is based on scientific findings published or otherwise publically accessible until the time of the auction and on the information provided by the consignor.
-Such information is not part of the agreed quality of the items and does not include any guarantees within a legal context.
-The Auction House reserves the right to correct any catalogue information about the Items or to withdraw any Items.
-The correction of descriptions or the withdrawal of any Items (”withdrawal“) shall be effected by means of a written notice at the location of the auction and orally, immediately before the auction, by the auctioneer authorised to carry out the auction.
+Such information is not part of the agreed quality of the items and does not include any guarantees in a legal sense.
+The Auction House reserves the right to correct any catalogue information about the items or to withdraw any items.
+The correction of descriptions or the withdrawal of any items (“withdrawal”) shall be effected by means of a written notice at the location of the auction and orally, immediately before the auction, by the auctioneer authorised to carry out the auction.
 Such corrected information shall replace the catalogue description.